sablier-labs/docs/docs/concepts/06-glossary.md

 ## Allow List

-A list of smart contract recipients that are permitted to be called by Sablier protocol upon withdraw and cancel.
+A list of smart contract recipients that are authorized to be run by the Sablier protocol upon withdraw and cancel.

 ## Asset